eomii/rules_ll/docs/reference/driver.md

 # `//ll:driver.bzl`

-Convenience function to select the C or C++ driver for compilation.
+Select the C or C++ driver for compile actions.

 <a id="compiler_driver"></a>